alinecrsouza/learn-git/README.md

 #### To remove the tags created
 $ git tag -d 0.1.0
-> remove the tag in the local repository
+> Remove the tag in the local repository.

 $ git push origin :refs/tags/0.1.0
-> remove the tag in the remote repository
+> Remove the tag in the remote repository.